erkal/erkal.github.io/packages/tree/README.md

 # Tree

-This is almost a copy of [maca/elm-rose-tree](https://package.elm-lang.org/packages/maca/elm-rose-tree/latest/)
+This is almost a copy of [maca/elm-rose-tree](https://package.elm-lang.org/packages/maca/elm-rose-tree/latest/) with some little changes.